 No, this course applies specifically to general industry training standards outlined in 29 CFR 1910.1025.
 OSHA has separate standards and training requirements for construction and agricultural workers who face on-the-job exposures to lead.

-The Lead Awareness Training for General Industry course is designed for general industry workers and does not cover specific hazards or training requirements for construction or agricultural workers.
+The Lead Exposure in General Industry course is designed for general industry workers and does not cover specific hazards or training requirements for construction or agricultural workers.

 How Can Employers Protect Workers from Lead Exposure?